top of page

 4) Walk Every Day (Even When You Don’t Feel Like It)

+This doesn't have to be a hard workout.
+I mean to walk.
 Every day is different.
-It's 45 some days.
+It's 45 minutes some days.
 When I'm on the phone, some days I pace.
 I move, though.

 Why it matters: Walking is good for your mood, your joints, your circulation, and your ability to respond to insulin.
-It also makes skin look more "alive" because blood flow brings oxygen and food to cells.
+It also makes skin look more "alive" because blood flow brings oxygen and nutrients to cells.

 Honest moment: Most of the time, my best skin weeks happen during the weeks when I walk the most.
 Random event?
 I don't believe that.